-3. Where to find the IT e-filing link?
+3. Bookmark the IT e-filing Link Handy

-If you are still wondering how to file your income tax return online for a salaried employee, you can head to the e-filing link of the income tax department.
+If you are still wondering how to file your income tax return online as a salaried employee, you can head to the e-filing link of the income tax department.
 The department provides steps and links to file your returns both offline and online.
 The e-filing link of the IT department is here: https://www.incometaxindiaefiling.gov.in/home

-You can download the appropriate ITR form, fill the mandatory fields, calculate your taxes, generate and save an XML, then log in to the e-filing link and follow the steps given; ie, attaching your XML file, verifying, and then submitting your ITR.
+You can download the appropriate ITR form, fill out the mandatory fields, calculate your taxes, generate and save an XML, then log in to the e-filing link and follow the steps given; ie, attaching your XML file, verifying, and then submitting your ITR.

 The other method is to enter your details directly on the e-filing link and submitting online.
 If you are an ITR-1 or ITR-4 assessee you can do this.